qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - How do I sync my contacts to the app because it does not show any of my contacts when I type them in please help !
 - Contact support is not working well.
 Only the contacts I have mailed are listed
 - What settings in your app do I use to sync email contacts with phone contact?
+- Can I add or delete contacts?
+- How do I change contact email address on yahoo mail contact?
+- Nice GUI, put the App doesn't have a contact interface.
+It should have ability to use existting phone contacts, gmail contacts, or outlook contacts.

 ## intent:undo_subscribe
 - How do I undo an unsubscribe